-During the semester, the ambulance crews are run from 5 pm to 8 am the next morning between Monday and Thursday and all day during the weekends and Friday.
-While CWRU EMS is not in service during weekdays, off-duty EMTs can still respond to medical emergency dispatched through Active911 phone app.
+During the semester, the ambulance crews run 5:00 pm to 8:00 am Mondays through Fridays and 24 hours Saturdays and Sundays.
+While CWRU EMS is not in service during some breaks, off-duty EMTs can still respond to medical emergency dispatched through Active911 phone app.

 CWRU EMS provides emergency treatment and transport at no cost.
 If you are call for an ambulance, CWRU EMS will not charge you.
 However, there is an hourly fee for special event coverage.